mikepqr/real-estate-scrape-eg/README.md

 The scraping job runs every day at 5am UTC.
 Come back in 24 hours and you should find `data.csv` in your forked repository.
-Come back a few days later and you should see the beginnings of a chart in `data.pdf`.
+Come back a few days later and you should see the beginnings of a chart in `data.png`.

 Alternatively, you can run the scraping job manually as often as you like by clicking "Run workflow" under Actions > scrape on GitHub.